 It is no longer necessary to fry doughnuts as baked ones are much healthier and make me personally feel a lot better after eating them than conventional doughnuts.
-I find it enjoyable to play around with different flavours making doughnuts that are unique and different although different does not range far from spiced raisin doughnuts or sweet sesame doughnuts yet over time the confidence to create new flavours will come.
+I find it enjoyable to play around with different flavors making doughnuts that are unique and different although different does not range far from spiced raisin doughnuts or sweet sesame doughnuts yet over time the confidence to create new flavors will come.

 Baked Doughnuts With Sweet Potato

 Makes about 20 doughnuts.

 - 1 cup of mashed sweet potatoes, 2 small orange sweet potatoes

 - 3 tablespoons of butter

 - 2 1/2 teaspoons of instant dry yeast

 - 1/2 cup of sugar + 1 teaspoon for the yeast